≡ Menu

 How To Proofread - 5 Important Aspects post image

-Congratulations—you've finally mustered enough creativity and patience to finally finish your write-up.
-The hardest part is over, and now all you need to do is review your entire write-up for any grammatical or spelling error.
+Congratulations!
+You've finally mustered enough creativity and patience to finish your piece of writing.
+The hardest part is over, and now all you need to do is review the entire piece for grammatical and spelling errors.
 Sounds easy, right?
-Be careful, though—if you do not do this last step carefully, you might jeopardize a supposedly high… Read more
+Be careful, though.
+If you do not do this last step carefully, you might jeopardize the… Read more

 The 12 Most Common Grammar Errors